Dev301203/dev301203/README.md

 # 💫 About Me:
-Hello! 👋<br><br>I'm a final year comp sci specialist and math major in UofT and welcome to my GitHub!<br><br>🔭 I’m currently looking for internships.<br>🌱 I’m preparing to give my ISC2 CC.<br>📫 How to reach me: My email is devanshu301203@gmail.com, you can also send me a chat on LinkedIn!<br>😄 Pronouns: He/Him<br>⚡ Interests: Doing ctfs and youtube lol
+Hello! 👋<br><br>I'm a final year comp sci specialist and math major in UofT and welcome to my GitHub!<br><br>🔭 I’m currently looking for internships.<br>🌱 I’m preparing to give my ISC2 CC.<br>📫 How to reach me: My email is devanshu301203@gmail.com, you can also send me a chat on LinkedIn!<br>😄 Pronouns: He/Him<br>⚡ Interests: ctfs and cyber-sec

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/devanshu-singhvi)